ZacksHomeLab/ZHLSampleADUsers/README.md

 # ZHLSampleADUsers

-The objective of this module is to be able to generate random accounts in Active Directory to simulate a 'real-world' scenario.
-This is handy if you need a lot of users to test an implementation of some sort.
-For example, let's say you wanted to implement Azure AD Connect but wanted to test in a test environment.
-However, in order to go through the 'gotchas', you'll need a few accounts to simulate said migration.
+The objective of this module is to create Active Directory users with random properties.

+This module is useful if you need to create dozens or even hundreds of accounts for an implementation of some sort.

 # Installation